pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 TODO: Are they?
 Are we going to forbid normal zone file expansion where names without trailing . get current origin appended to them?

-If any one of these keys is used, it MUST have a value (that is, it cannot be a key with a zero-length value).
+If any one of these keys is used, they MUST have a value (that is, they cannot be a key with a zero-length value).

 A DELEG or DELEGI record MUST NOT have more than one set of server information, chosen from the following: